susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 ## Day 87 - D80 #60daysofudacity : Saturday, February  27, 2021

- 1. Today I stared with the review of Lesson 3: Linear Regression (3.9-3.12)
+ 1. Today I continued with the review of Lesson 3: Linear Regression (3.9-3.12)
  2. The song of the day is https://youtu.be/NdFdxocjmQI I love the rhythm of this song and if it is in Korean
  3. My quote of the day: I focus on what I can contrl and I let go of what I can't
  4. Today we had the 9th study group #sg_spanish meeting yeiii! @Edgar Chacon gave us a great insight into solving real life problems in excel.
 Thanks for coming Thanks for your attendance @Sandra @Priscila Espinoza @Edgar Chacon @Nicolás Campos  @susyjam